Locations:

 Final thoughts

-Diet is an important part of managing IgAN and C3G, but Dr. Cavanaugh recognizes that strictly following a highly restrictive diet isn’t doable for most people.
+Diet is an important part of managing IgAN and C3G, but Dr. Cavanaugh understands that strictly following a highly restrictive diet isn’t doable for most people.
 You’re human, after all.
 And there isn’t yet a cure for IgAN or C3G.

 Advertisement